hatchedlabs/sane-tachyons/ROADMAP.md

 ## Smaller changes

 Typography files merged into one, `_typography.scss`.
 The order of the typography classes should make more sense and allow for overriding.

-Note that (text) `color` is still separated from `typography`.
+Note that (text-)`color` is still separated from `typography`

-Tables removed.
-With flexbox, there's always a better way.
+Tables removed (with flexbox, there's always a better way)

 `.sup`, `.sub`

 `.absolute--fill` became `.absolute-fill`

+text align from `.tc` to `.ta-c` to match vertical align

-More z-index values (9, 99, 99999).
+More z-index values (9, 99, 99999)

 Aspect ratios to lowest forms. `.ratio-6x4` => `.ratio-3x2`